howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 </Instruction>

 As mentioned above, we'll start with only a sub-part of the actual data model and evolve our schema and API when necessary.
-This change is all you need to pur your GraphQL server into production.
+This change is all you need to put your GraphQL server into production.

 <Instruction>